Executive Summary

 Cube

-Cube's UX is simple by design.
+Cube’s UX is simple by design.
 The add-in handles push/pull.
 The web workspace provides dashboards and workflow management.
+Both Excel and Google Sheets are first-class interfaces.
 Finance teams describe the experience as "Excel with superpowers" because almost nothing changes about their daily workflow.
-If your goal is the absolute minimum disruption to how your team works today, Cube delivers.
+If absolute minimum disruption is your goal, Cube delivers.

 Aleph

-Aleph's UX goes further.
-Bi-directional sync means data flows in both directions between spreadsheets and the platform in real time.
-Point-and-click explorers allow users to pivot, slice and drill within their spreadsheets.
+Aleph’s UX goes further.
+Bi-directional sync means data flows in both directions in real time.
+Point-and-click explorers allow users to pivot, slice and drill within spreadsheets.
 Custom spreadsheet functions pull governed data into specific cells using Excel-native syntax.
-Users can drag formulas like standard models.

 Integrations & Data Management